Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 A 10-gallon tank is a standard size in the aquarium industry, so you'll have many more choices when it comes to accessories.
-However, you can always choose to take the road less traveled and build a unique Betta tank that not only gives your fish everything he needs, but looks amazing.
+However, you can always choose to take the road less traveled and build a unique betta tank that not only gives your fish everything he needs but looks amazing.

-Most importantly, a 10-gallon tank is able to establish itself as small ecosystem, with healthy bacteria colonies in the filter and substrate that will help break down waste.
+Most importantly, a 10-gallon tank is able to establish itself as a small ecosystem, with healthy bacteria colonies in the filter and substrate that will help break down waste.
 Remember, in a home aquarium you need to assist nature in managing waste, and a larger tank gives you the space to make sure this gets accomplished.

-Don't think a single Betta needs to live in a tiny tank!
+Don't think a single betta needs to live in a tiny tank!
 A well-planted or decorated 10-gallon tank with a single Betta in it looks amazing!